phnmnl/container-midcor/README.md

 ## Usage Instructions

-To perform the correction of raw MID using docker image contained in PhenoMeNal registry, execute
+- To perform the correction of raw MID using docker image contained in PhenoMeNal registry, execute

 ```
 sudo docker run -it -v $PWD:/data container-registry.phenomenal-h2020.eu/phnmnl/midcor -i /data/[input_file] -o /data/[output_file]
 ```
-Here the path to the local current working directory ($PWD) is assigned for the docker image as "/data", [input_file] and [output_file] are paths to the input and output files relative to the $PWD.
+Here the path to the local current working directory ($PWD) is assigned for the docker image as "/data", [input_file] and [output_file] are paths to the input and output files relative to the $PWD (/data).

-To run MIDcor as a docker image created locally:
+- To run MIDcor as a docker image created locally:

 ```
 sudo docker run -it -v $PWD:/data midcor:0.3 -i /data/[input_file] -o /data/[output_file]
 ```
 Three examples of input files are provided in https://github.com/seliv55/midcor.
 These examples are "ramidout.csv", "cdf2midout.csv", "exam2ou.csv".

-- run test1 using the data that are in the file "ramidout.csv" in https://drive.google.com/drive/folders/0B1lAg6jyw6lvSlphUi1mdlUwUXM
+- To run test1 using the data that are in the file "ramidout.csv" in https://drive.google.com/drive/folders/0B1lAg6jyw6lvSlphUi1mdlUwUXM

 ```
 sudo docker run -it --entrypoint=runTest1.sh midcor:0.3